daronphang/coding_resources/computer-science/data-structures/trees/heap.md

 }
 ```

-#### Building Binary Heap Tree
+#### Building Binary Heap Tree (Heapify)

+Heapify is the process of creating a heap data structure from a binary tree.
+Can be used to create Min-Heap or Max-Heap.
 Rearranging an array of items into a heap tree form can be done more efficiently using "bubble down".
-For n items in an array:

-- Items with index n/2 will be leaves.
-- All non-leaf items may be exchanged with their children i.e. bubbling down.
+Process as follows:
+1. Start from first index of non-leaf node whose index is given by (n/2).
+2. Set currentElement i as largest.
+3. Index of left child is given by (2i+1) and right child is given by (2i+2).
+4. If leftChild or rightChild is greater than currentElement, set it as largest.
+5. Swap largest with currentElement.
+6. Repeat steps until subtrees are heapified.

 ```
 heapify(array a, int n) {